NJPBioInfoProjects/python_data_replication/README.md

 # python_data_replication

 ## Overview
 This repo contains my final project for BF550.
-In this project, I replicate two figures for something et al using available data sets and report how it was done and the main findings from these figures.
+In this project, I replicate two figures for Meng et al., 2024 using available data sets and report how it was done and the main findings from these figures.

 ## Features
 - Creation of UMAP plot from analyticaly determined significant parameters